 More Thanksgiving Side Dish Ideas

 There are a wide variety of regional traditions when it comes to Thanksgiving side dishes across these United States, but sometimes we need a little inspiration—especially if this is your first time making a vegetarian or vegan Thanksgiving (or at least a few dishes).
 Considering corn was at the first Thanksgiving, it only seems fitting to serve today, and a vegan creamed corn is a wonderful way to do that.
-Of course, winter squash is always welcome at the feast, so why not make a quick and easy butternut squash, sweet crockpot butternut squash, or butternut squash and apple casserole.
-If you are looking for something green, but also comforting, a quick vegan creamed spinach should do the trick.
+Of course, winter squash is always welcome at the feast, so why not make a baked maple and brown sugar butternut squash or butternut squash casserole.
+If you are looking for something green, but also comforting, a quick vegan creamed spinach or fried Brussels sprouts should do the trick.
 And a cranberry, wild rice, and barley pilaf salad is a nice addition, especially for the vegans and vegetarians who aren't eating turkey.